UK Data Service: History

+International reputation

 The organisation frequently advise at a national and international level on data governance, ethics and confidentiality.
 They advised the Cabinet office on its development of the draft data ethics framework, which influenced the implementation of the Digital Economy Act 2017, and are often called upon to input into government White Papers around the use of data for research.

 In October 2013, the UK Data Service received additional funding to coordinate the Administrative Data Research Network (ADRN), the predecessor to ADR-UK, designed to streamline research access to data routinely collected by UK government departments and other agencies.

 UK Data Service is listed in the Registry of Research Data Repositories, re3data.org.
 It is part of the "trusted research environment" provided by the Office for National Statistics.